 4. Paid invoice with Relay's same-day ACH, wire, or check

 Once all approvers confirm that an invoice is ready to be paid, the payment can be initiated directly from the business's checking account.
-The payment can be made through a wire, same-day ACH, or by check that gets automatically sent to the payee's address. 🙏
+The payment can be made through a wire, same-day, business-to-business ACH, or by check that gets automatically sent to the payee's address. 🙏